MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

-* Fix the unexpected resuming of the pump Java thread when a new event is added to the queue if it is an other component than the MicroUI queue that has suspended the pump Java thread.
+* Fix the unexpected resuming of the pump thread when a new event is added to the queue if it is an other component than the MicroUI queue that has suspended the pump thread.
 * Fix the flush bounds of drawCircleArc and drawEllipseArc.

 Front Panel